anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 * Terms and Conditions

 ### What is Setup Assistant?
-The first time that you turn on your device, Intune for Education launches the iOS out-of-the-box experience, called *Setup Assistant*.
+The first time that you turn on your device, Intune for Education launches the iOS out-of-box experience, called *Setup Assistant*.
 Setup Assistant walks you through a series of screens and prepares your device for school use.

 ## Enroll a device